Forging Shared Reality

 Our Next NVC Sangha:

-2nd Sunday of the month @ 7 pm/ET
+Typically the 2nd Sunday of each month @ 7 pm/ET

 Join Street Giraffes